Merritt Manufacturing Company (1901)

 Sylvania Electric Products, Inc. (1942-1959)

 A few months after Pearl Harbor, the company switched almost completely to war production.
 The war resulted in an explosion of growth for the company.
 In 1941 they had 6 plants and about 6,000 employees, which by 1945 grew to 29 plants and a peak of over 30,000 employees.
-In 1942 Hygrade Sylvania Corporation became Sylvania Electric Products, Inc. During this time vertical integration of the company was further expanded.
+On August 12, 1942 Hygrade Sylvania Corporation became Sylvania Electric Products, Inc. During this time vertical integration of the company was further expanded.
 By the end of the war Sylvania was building a large part of it's special machinery, it had a tungsten and chemical plant, and a parts operation.